 In this digital age investing time in digital networking is – in a way – a form of fitness exercise.
 In the right quantity.
 Not obsessive.
 But not cursory, either.

-Carlo Gagliardi: Wearable Devices capture personal behavioural and performance data.
-You could write an entire blog or article or book on this topic alone.
+Wearable devices capture personal behavioural and performance data.
+You could write an entire blog or article, or book on this topic alone.

 Let’s try to simplify things.
 Let’s say that personal business performance is driven by two things:

-Let’s say that a group of executives feels comfortable creating a private online community in which these data is shared between the members (on an anonymous or named basis) so that the group can learn faster what correlates to what, and enhance the performance of the entire group.
+Next, let’s say that a group of executives feels comfortable creating a private online community in which this data is shared between the members (on an anonymous or named basis) so that the group can learn faster what correlates to what, and enhance the performance of the entire group.

 Can we improve the agenda of that one meeting?
 Can we diarise the school run on Wednesdays rather than feeling guilty about it?

-In this sense wearable devices could contribute to giving a CEO the equivalent of a NPV Formula for the future performance of his/her executives.
+In this sense, wearable devices could contribute to giving a CEO the equivalent of an NPV Formula for the future performance of his/her executives.